hashicorp/terraform-provider-azurerm/website/docs/d/mssql_server.html.markdown

 * `location` - The Azure Region where the Microsoft SQL Server exists.

-* `restorable_dropped_databases` - A list of restorable database IDs of the server.
+* `restorable_dropped_databases` - A list of dropped restorable database IDs on the server.

-* `tags` - A mapping of tags assigned to the Microsoft SQL Server.
+* `tags` - A mapping of tags assigned to this Microsoft SQL Server.

-* `version` - The version for the server.
+* `version` - This servers MS SQL version.

 ---